h4med/twitter-watch/README.md

 }
 ```
 Task1 is the Scraper which directly scrapes data from three accounts every 5 minutes and save the results in `db.sqlite`.
-Task2 is responsible for sentiment detection using OpenAI's `text-davinci-003` Model.
-It checks the databse every 7 minutes and if a tweet does note have sentiment (` == ''`) then detect and record it in DB.
+Task2 is responsible for sentiment detection using OpenAI's `text-davinci-003` model.
+It checks the database every 7 minutes and if a tweet does note have sentiment (` == ''`) then detects and records it in the DB.
 Both tasks are defined in `scraping\task.py`

 ## Run